cogneuroai/process-infant-images/docs/index.md

-# Welcome to MkDocs
+# process-infant-images

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+To run the documentation locally read below,

 ## Commands